freenas/freenas-docs/userguide/intro.rst

 be obtained by using an HBA such as an Avago MegaRAID controller or a 3Ware twa-compatible controller.

+Some Highpoint RAID controllers do not support pass-through of S.M.A.R.T data or other disk information, potentially including disk serial numbers.
+It is best to use a different disk controller with
+%brand%.

 Suggestions for testing disks before adding them to a RAID array can be found in this
 `forum post